nukehub-dev/nukebox/docs/contents/releasenotes/index.md

 # Release Notes

-This section provides a summary of version updates and changes for NuclearKid.
+This section provides a summary of version updates and changes for NukeBox.

 ```{toctree}
 :maxdepth: 1